sasugden/BG8_multi_omics/README.md

 # BG8_multi_omics
-Supporting information for a manuscript
+This repository provides supporting information for the manuscript "Transcriptomic and metabolomic responses to different carbon and nitrogen sources in Methylomicrobium album BG8."